 $ ps -ju apl | sort -k4 | tail USER PID PPID PGID SESS JOBC STAT TT TIME COMMAND apl 3041 220 3041 53a83a8 1 S ??
 0:02.44 /Library/.. apl 3942 220 3942 53a83a8 1 S ??
 0:39.19 /Applications/Text.. apl 4471 291 4471 8696998 1 S+ s000 0:00.00 -bash apl 4472 4471 4471 8696998 1 S+ s000 0:00.94 ssh [email protected] apl 5472 515 5472 8696ad0 1 S+ s001 0:00.00 -bash apl 5473 5472 5472 8696ad0 1 S+ s001 0:00.07 ssh [email protected] root 5507 969 5507 8696248 3 R+ s003 0:00.01 ps -ju apl apl 5508 969 5507 8696248 3 S+ s003 0:00.00 sort -k4 apl 5509 969 5507 8696248 3 S+ s003 0:00.00 tail

 (I moved the header back to the top to make it easier for you to see it).
 This listing shows processes belonging to "apl" and sorted by "pgid" - the process group id.
 If I wanted to kill of everything in 5507, I could do "kill -9 -5507" (note the minus sign in front of 5507) - though in this particular case "kill -9 5507" would do the same thing.

-A buggy version of prngd caused an interesing bug on an old SCO system: "prngd killed all processes".
+A buggy version of prngd caused an interesing bug on an old SCO system: "Dying processes (inetd, cron, syslogd, sshd)".